 Effective 5 April 2022, Bulgaria abolished the golden passport scheme granting citizenship for investments, according to the EU commission report in contact with Bulgaria.

-The Bulgaria CBI remains one of the last few EU citizenship by investment programs granting citizenship to foreigners investing 1 million euro investment to secure citizenship after one year residency.
+Investor citizenship schemes, or ‘golden passport’ schemes, allow a person to acquire a new nationality based on payment or investment and in the absence of a genuine link with the naturalising country.
+The Bulgaria CBI till now one of the last few EU citizenship by investment programs along with Malta granting citizenship to foreigners investing one million euro estment to secure citizenship after one year residency.

 MEPs called for a ban on golden passport programs running in the EU due to high security risks, corruption, tax evasion and money laundering concerns undermining the essence of Union citizenship as Citizenship is a right, not a commodity to be bought and sold.